nafg/reactive/reactive-web-demo/src/main/resources/site/core/Forwardable.md

 `EventStream`, and
 `DomEventSource`, extend
 `Forwardable`
 .
-This gives you a convenient syntax to respond such objects' values in several common ways.
+This gives you a convenient syntax to respond such objects’ values in several common ways.

 #### Run a block of code: